CardiacModelling/ionBench/docs/introduction.md

 For CMA-ES, if the benchmarker has active bounds, then CMA-ES will automatically use bound on the transition rates in addition to parameter bounds, defined in the __ionbench.optimisers.pints_optimisers.classes_pints.AdvancedBoundaries__ module.

 ### Scipy
-The Scipy optimisers currently available are LM (Levenberg-Marquardt), Nelder-Mead, Powell's simplex method, Conjugate Gradient Descent, and Trust Region Reflective.
+The Scipy optimisers currently available are LM (Levenberg-Marquardt), Nelder-Mead, Powell's simplex method, Conjugate Gradient Descent, SLSQP, and Trust Region Reflective.

 Both Trust Region Reflective and LM make use of the alternative cost functions, in this case `benchmarker.signed_error()` returning a vector of residuals rather than the RMSE cost.

 ### External Optimisers
-We currently have eight optimisers defined from other papers for ion channel fitting.
-Two of these are the genetic algorithms from Bot et al 2012 (GA_Bot2012) and Smirnov et al 2020 (GA_Smirnov2020), one is the pattern search algorithm defined in Kohjitani et al 2022 (patternSearch_Kohjitani2022), the perturbed particle swarm optimisation defined in Chen et al 2012 (ppso_Chen2012), the hybrid PSO+TRR algorithm from Loewe et al 2016 (hybridPSOTRR_Loewe2016), the simulated annealing algorithm from Vanier et al 1999 (SA_Vanier1999), the simultaneous perturbation stochastic approximation from Spall 1998 (SPSA_Spall1998), and curvilinear gradient descent from Dokos 2004 (curvilinearGD_Dokos2004).
+We currently have twenty-one optimisers defined from other papers for ion channel fitting.

 ## Modifications
 Some optimisation algorithms come with recommendations for other characteristics such as log-transforms or bounds to be applied to the parameters.
 These are implemented in ***ionBench*** through the use of modifications.
 Modifications store benchmarker settings, such as to log-transform parameters, add bounds, or use scale factors, that can then be applied to any benchmarker problem object.

 They can be particularly useful if you want to apply problem-specific settings, such as bounds determined by the problem-specific sampling function.
 In addition to constructing a new modification, standard modifications defined by different papers can also be loaded.

-Each optimiser has a `.get_modification()` function which will get the recommended modification for that particular optimiser.
+Each optimiser has a `.get_modification()` function which will get a modification relevant to that particular optimiser.
+The choice of modification can be changed by varying the optional input `modNum`.

 ## Uncertainty
 There are two uncertainty and unindentifiability tools built into ***ionBench***.
 The first is a profile likelihood calculator, which will generate, plot and save profile likelihood plots for the inputted benchmarker problem.
 The second is a Fisher's Information Matrix calculator.
 This uses the curvature of the likelihood to find the FIM but it will likely be switched over to a MCMC approach at some point so its a bit more reliable.